ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 The following conditions have to be met before a Project can be deleted:
 * The Project has to be empty (all Collections have to be deleted/moved)

-* You need admin permissions on the Project or have to be an AOS administrator
+This request needs at least ADMIN permissions on the specific Project.

 ### Bash:
 ```bash